rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 = 9.6%

 So even the memogram is true, the probability of the women got breast cancer is only 9.6 %

+Why is that ? it is because the base rate of cancer happening is very low 1.4% , and for P(MT) it could either because of a positive result of a breast cancel or a false positive of a non breast cancer.

 [According to this study](http://www.cochrane.org/CD001877/BREASTCA_screening-for-breast-cancer-with-mammography)screening with mammography uss X-ray is not worth the cost